aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

    ~~~

 ##### Connect with TLS
-When connecting to a TLS-enabled cluster you can follow the same steps to set up an SSH tunnel but will need to also
+When connecting to a TLS-enabled cluster you can follow the same steps to set up a SSH tunnel but will need to also
 download the Amazon DocumentDB Certificate Authority (CA) file before trying to connect.
 1. Download the CA file.